Ratio to Fraction Calculator

 If you’re having trouble converting ratios to fractions, this tool will help you out.
 Our ratio-to-fraction calculator will save you a lot of time and effort by doing the math in no time.

-Additionally, the calculator will simplify the fraction for you!
+Additionally, Calcopolis can simplify the fraction and turn ratio into to percent for you!

 As you know, even simple math operations may lead to silly mistakes.
 That's why we created a bunch of online math tools that can assist you in your daily math calculations like roundinging numbers, rounding money or rounding fractions.